-Arm’s strength is the high caliber of its people, and how we conduct business — fairly, openly, and with integrity.
-The foundation of Arm’s approach to ethical business is the Company’s Code of Business Conduct and Ethics, which includes our Human Rights Policy.
+Arm’s strength is the caliber of its people, and how we conduct business - fairly, openly, and with integrity.
+The foundation of Arm’s approach to ethical business is our Code of Conduct, which includes our Human Rights Policy.

 We affirm our commitment to responsible business practices in four key areas:

-- Donations Policy.
-Arm does not make any political donations.
+- Donations: Arm does not make any political donations.

-- Human Rights Policy.
-Arm has signed the Universal Declaration of Human Rights and we have integrated relevant human rights principles into our policies for employees and contractors.
+- Human Rights: Arm has signed the Universal Declaration of Human Rights and we have integrated relevant human rights principles into our policies for employees and contractors.

-- Whistleblowing Policy.
-Arm operates a whistleblowing policy for employees to report concerns confidentially about any unethical business practices to senior management in strict confidence without fear of recrimination.
+- Whistleblowing: Arm operates a confidential whistleblowing procedure through which individuals can report concerns about regulatory and/or policy violations or any unethical business practices without fear of retaliation.

-We operate in a highly competitive, fast moving, and knowledge based industry where the quality, engagement, and development of our people are the basis of our success.
-That’s why we constantly assess, refine, and build on initiatives designed to advance workplace transparency, diversity, and professional growth.
+We operate in a highly competitive, fast moving, and knowledge-based industry where the quality, engagement, and development of our people is the basis of our success.
+That is why we constantly assess, refine, and build on initiatives designed to advance workplace transparency, diversity, and professional growth.

-Even before our recruitment begins, our global Intern program is specifically designed to build key skills for our future workforce.
-As well as helping to develop potential young talent at ARM, the intern program also meets our corporate responsibility goals of motivating and inspiring youngsters in science, technology, engineering and math.
+Even before our recruitment begins, our global intern program is specifically designed to build key skills for our future workforce.
+As well as helping to develop potential young talent at Arm, the intern program also meets our corporate responsibility goals of motivating and inspiring young people in science, technology, engineering and math.